QaidVoid/soar/README.md

 We welcome contributions!
 Please feel free to fork the repository and submit pull requests.
 If you have suggestions or feature requests, open an issue to discuss.

+Please feel free to:
+1. Fork the repository
+2. Create your feature branch
+3. Submit a pull request

 ## 📝 License